The #1 question we get over, and over, and over again, is “how do I get more traffic to my site?”

 As the awards gain recognition, the sites that get selected will be more motivated to publish them and brag about winning, driving traffic back to you as the creator of the award

-Getting started: Reach out to blogs with an audience related to yours and pitch yourself as a good story for their audience.
-Want to be featured on the Sumo blog?
-There’s a form for that.
+Next Steps: Reach out to blogs with an audience related to yours and pitch yourself as a good story for their audience.

 Fill up your RSS reader (Feedly, for example) with blogs that have audiences similar to yours.
 Whenever new posts go out that you can add thoughts to, jump in and leave comments that add to the discussion.